Class Gives Students Historic Opportunity to Experience Cuba

 “What a historic moment to visit a country that has been historically closed to U.S. citizens, by U.S. decree, and learn about Cuba’s vibrant culture, which includes a thriving youth scene,” said Spilker.

-For Dyer, who’s beginning her senior year, that opportunity can’t come soon enough.
+For Dyer, who’s beginning her junior year, that opportunity can’t come soon enough.

 “I hope to go back and continue my research and gain a new perspective on this extraordinary youth and music culture,” she said.

 Story by Emmalie Harris, public relations intern.